prjemian/hklpy2/_sources/index.rst.txt

 :index: :ref:`genindex`
 :module: :ref:`modindex`
 :1st gen: |hklpy|

-"This product includes software produced by UChicago Argonne, LLC under Contract No. DE-AC02-06CH11357 with the Department of Energy."
+:acknowledgement: "This product includes software produced by UChicago Argonne,
+    LLC under Contract No. DE-AC02-06CH11357 with the Department of Energy."